survivejs/site/pages/blog/125-react-day-berlin-interview.md

 ## Conclusion

 Thanks for the interview Robert!
 I will be most likely participating in [React Day Berlin](https://reactday.berlin) myself.
 It's a good place for a conference like this.

+T> You can get a [15% discount to the conference ticket through this link](https://www.eventbrite.com/e/react-day-berlin-2017-tickets-37159994544?discount=SurviveJS).